siberfx/typesense-scout/README.md

 # Laravel Scout Typesense Driver

-This package makes it easy to add full text search support to your models with Laravel 7.\* to 11.\*.
+This package makes it easy to add full text search support to your models with Laravel 12+.

 > [!IMPORTANT]
 > The features from the Scout driver in this repo have been merged upstream into [Laravel Scout natively](https://laravel.com/docs/11.x/scout#typesense).